 With so many potential causes, it might be helpful to recall

 events immediately preceding the appearance of a Kernel Panic.
-Any
+Recent

 been the cause; KPs might not appear until your next startup, so go

-back to the last change that was made before shutdown.
+back to the last change that was made.

-Try booting from Apple Hardware Test (AHT) located on disk 1
+Try booting from Apple Hardware Test (AHT) by holding down

-identified.
-Next, run the Quick Test.
-If the Quick Test turns up
+Run AHT's Quick Test if possible.
+If the Quick Test turns up nothing,

 If all tests pass